abostroem/asassn15oz/README.md

      visualization, or supernova that isn't working, try importing it from utilities\_az
 * line\_fitting: https://github.com/abostroem/line\_fitting (not yet a package :(  )

+## Approximate format of repository:
+My workflow is generally to start in notebooks and then move to scripts when my code base if stable.
+In general, the scripts supercede the analysis in the notebooks and the scripts in paper/figures supercede everything else.
+* notebooks: lab notebooks detailing all of the things I tried that didn't work and some of the things that did work
+* code: scripts, usually python, usually analysis that was used in the paper
+* paper: the tex documents, tables, and scripts to make the figures that finished in the paper
+* data: **this is incomplete** I've only uploaded text files into the data directory.
+For fits files see two links above.

 Feel free to contact me with questions: abostroem@gmail.com

+<sup>1</sup> Apologies in advance that this isn't as clean as I'd like it to be.
+Its my first paper and
+attempt at reproducibility and I'm still learning ... a lot.